kannankvs/mddocs/Management VRF Design Document Namespace.md

     C12: Create DNAT rule to change destination IP to iip2 (ex: for SSH packets with destination port 22): ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 192.168.1.2

 Similarly, add rules for each application destination port numbers (SSH, SNMP, FTP, HTTP, NTP, TFTP, NetConf) as required.
-Once if the destination IP is changed to iip2, management namespace routing instance will take of routing these packets via the outport iif1.
+Once the destination IP is changed to iip2, management namespace routing instance route these packets via the interface if1.
 Original destination IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
-When user wants to run any new application, a new rule with the appropriate dport should be added.
+For new application, a new rule with application destination port should be added.

-Alternatively, if all packets arriving in management interface can be handed over to the applications running in default NS without validating the destination port, a default rule for all application port numbers can be added in this rule (by ommitting the --dport) instead of application specific rule.
-This design point should be reviewed and a decision has to be taken.

 **Step2:**
 After routing, use POST routing SNAT rule to change the source IP address to iip1 as given in the following example.